Trinitykhuman/Mtech-DLT-Lab-codes/README.md

 Exp 1 to Exp 10

-TO run the code -> used Google colab
+To run the code -> used Google colab